workroomprds/handsonlab/defuse a bomb exercise.md

 Be aware that this can be a surprisingly stressful game, particularly for the defuser.

+## Process
 *Setup:* Take 3-5 mins to explain idea, show manual, show a bomb.
 Allow defuser to get familiar with controls / moving the bomb.
 Allow “experts” to familiarise themselves with the manual.

-*Debrief:* 5-10 mins at end.
-Aim for 3 rules, written up, to share.
-Heading: “Narrow, Asymmetric Communications”

-## Process
+*Repeat:*
 * For each bomb, play game against the clock.
 5 mins per bomb is the game default.
 * Perhaps have an observer / clock manager / guide.

 *Turnaround:* short debrief – “what will we keep” / “what shall we try next” / “what just happened?” / “what was different”.
 Consider swapping defuser.
 Consider stress on individuals.
 Allow group to reflect, set approach, take on roles.

+*Debrief:* 5-10 mins at end.
+Aim for 3 rules, written up, to share.
+Heading: “Narrow, Asymmetric Communications”

 Watch for…
 * The ways that roles emerge